transferwise/pipelinewise/dev-project/README.md

 ```

 Check the status, you should see multiple pipelines.
 Each of them is replicating data from different taps to Postgres DWH.
-Every source database are filled with test data.
+Every source database is filled with some test data.

 ```sh
 $ pipelinewise status